 How much does it cost?

-The service is free if you are eligible following the carer’s assessment.
+The service is free if you are eligible following an assessment.

 Just Checking uses a number of movement sensors to monitor which rooms you use, and any times when you leave your home.
 In effect the system becomes your ‘voice’ and tells both us and your carers how well you are managing at home.

 We use this system for to assess how people with dementia are managing daily living activities.

 Download our Just Checking factsheet for more information about this system.

 We may use Just Checking to help with our assessments for either long-term personal support, or short-term personal support.
 We only use the system for a short period, typically 2 – 4 weeks, to help with our assessment of future support needs.

 The service is free during the short assessment period.
 If you would like to use Just Checking on a long term basis, you can rent a system by contacting Just Checking direct:

 If you are not eligible for long-term care from us you can get systems of sensors and alarms installed by contacting the suppliers direct.

 A basic version of the Telecare system.
 You wear a personal alarm that connects to a 24 hour monitoring centre.
 If you activate the alarm the centre will contact you to check how you are.
 If necessary they will then contact family, friends, neighbours or the emergency services.